<em>Cimicifuga</em>: to plant, to grow and to care for

 - Fill half the hole with this mixture.

-- Water copiously to settle it.
+- Water the soil thoroughly to settle it.

 - Firm the soil and water thoroughly.

-Read also: How to plant a cimicifuga in a pot?
+Read also : How to plant a cimicifuga in a pot?

 Care